bryton90/bryton90/README.md

 ## My personal values and work ethic

-✨ I want to build strong relationships with my clients.

 ✨ I believe that a good working relationship is built on mutual trust and respect.

 ✨ I value open communication and strive to keep you updated on progress every step of the way.